BC Liquor Distribution Branch: BC Liquor Stores

-As of October 2018, the BCLDB operates 197 liquor stores.
+As of December 2024, the BCLDB operates 198 liquor stores across British Columbia.

 BC Cannabis Stores

 On December 5, 2017, the BC provincial government determined that the BC Liquor Distribution Branch would be the sole distributor of non-medical cannabis.
 On October 17, 2018, the day that the Cannabis Act took effect, the first cannabis store opened in Kamloops.
 An online store also operates allowing consumers to purchase cannabis products online which is delivered by mail.